return42/sphkerneldoc/linux_src_doc/net/ipv4/tcp_timer_c.rst

-The default "timeout" value this function can calculate and use is equivalent to the timeout of a TCP Connection after "boundary" unsuccessful, exponentially backed-off retransmissions with an initial RTO of TCP_RTO_MIN or TCP_TIMEOUT_INIT if syn_set flag is set.
+The default "timeout" value this function can calculate and use is equivalent to the timeout of a TCP Connection after "boundary" unsuccessful, exponentially backed-off retransmissions with an initial RTO of TCP_RTO_MIN.

 .. _`tcp_delack_timer`: